Breadbasket: South America

+Brazil is the second biggest grain exporter in the world, with 19% of the international market share, and the fourth grain producer country (rice, barley, soybeans, corn and wheat) behind the United States, China and India.
+Brazil is also the top global exporter of soybeans, cotton, sugarcane, orange juice, coffee, poultry, beef, maize, and the second biggest exporter of pork.
+The country also has a significant presence as producer and exporter of rice, wheat, eggs, cocoa, beans, nuts, and diverse fruits and vegetables.

 During the 19th and 20th centuries, Argentina was known as the breadbasket of the world, due to the importance that agriculture had, and still has, in the country.
 Argentina's cereal cultivation is found in the Pampas region, which encompasses the provinces of Buenos Aires, Santa Fe, Córdoba and La Pampa.
 Within this region, many cities, such as Pergamino, Venado Tuerto and Rosario, are one of the most fertile areas in the continent.
 Some of the plantations include soybeans, maize, wheat, barley, sunflower and peanut, among others.

 In the 19th century, access to the Californian and Australian markets made wheat export a very lucrative activity, leading to the Chilean wheat cycle.
 In the mid-19th century, those countries experienced large gold rushes, which created a large demand for wheat.
 Chile was at the time the "only wheat producer of some importance in the Pacific".

-Brazil is also seen as a breadbasket, as it is the world's largest supplier of coffee and contains vast tracts of arable land.

 Oceania

 Australia

-The Murray-Darling Basin is seen as Australia's breadbasket, being the source of 40% of the nation's agricultural income, a third of the wheat harvest, 95 percent of the rice crop and other products such as fruit, wine and cotton.
+The Murray-Darling Basin of Queensland, New South Wales and Victoria is seen as Australia's breadbasket, being the source of 40% of the nation's agricultural income, a third of the wheat harvest, 95 percent of the rice crop and other products such as fruit, wine and cotton.

+In Western Australia, the Wheatbelt, Great Southern and South West regions are known as a breadbasket.
+The Eyre Peninsula and Barossa Valley of South Australia are also known as a breadbasket.

 New Zealand

-When New Zealand became a British colony, the fertile lands produced food that would be shipped back to England, causing New Zealand to become colloquially known (occasionally along with Australia) as Britain's breadbasket, subsequently leading to the Dunedin being the first ship to complete a truly successful transport of refrigerated meat.
+When New Zealand became a British colony, the fertile lands produced food that would be shipped back to UK, causing New Zealand to become colloquially known (occasionally along with Australia) as Britain's breadbasket, subsequently leading to the Dunedin being the first ship to complete a truly successful transport of refrigerated meat.
 She was refitted with a refrigeration machine with which she took the first load of frozen meat from New Zealand to the United Kingdom.
+The Canterbury Plains of the South Island and the Waikato Plains of the North Island are currently considered New Zealand's breadbasket.